aspect-build/rules_cypress/docs/defs.md

 })
 ```

-In most scenarios, it is easier to use cypress_cli_test.
+In most scenarios, it is easier to use cypress_test.
 But in some scenarios, you may need more flexibility:
   - Accessing to the test results directly after the run and do something with them.
   - Reruning a failing spec file
   - Kicking off other builds or scripts